polarityio/reversinglabs/README.md

 ## ReversingLabs Integration Options

-### ReversingLabs Titanium Cloud Server
+### ReversingLabs' TitaniumCloud Server URL

-Your Titanium Cloud server address, please do not include the https
+TitaniumCloud Server which should include the schema (i.e., https://) and port if required

-### ReversingLabs Titanium Cloud Username
+### Username

-Your Titanium Cloud username
+ReversingLabs' TitaniumCloud API Username

-### ReversingLabs Titanium Cloud Password
+### Password

-Your Titanium Cloud password

-### Lookup MD5 Hashes

-If checked, the ReversingLabs integration will send MD5 Hashes to ReversingLabs for lookup.

-### Lookup SHA1 Hashes

-If checked, the ReversingLabs integration will send SHA1 Hashes to ReversingLabs for lookup.

-### Lookup SHA256 Hashes
+ReversingLabs' TitaniumCloud password

+### View data in A1000

-If checked, the ReversingLabs integration will send SHA256 Hashes to ReversingLabs for lookup.
+If checked, the integration will create a link that allows users to view information in their A1000 system

+### ReversingLabs' A1000 Server URL

+A1000 Server URL which should include the schema (i.e., https://) and port if required

 ## Installation Instructions